TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 1/Philippians 1.6.md

 ---

-being confident of this very thing, that he who began a good work in you will perfect it until the day of Jesus Christ:
+being confident of this very thing, that he who began a good work in you will complete it until the day of Jesus Christ.